sighjs/sigh/README.md

   write('build')
 ]
 ```
 This pipeline only concatenates the files together in `production` and `staging` builds otherwise multiple files are written to the directory `build`.
-The allowed environments may also be passed as an array.
+The environments may be passed as an array or as positional parameters.

 ## pipeline